3. Data Collection

 The camera settings you choose will depend on the movements being collected.
 Selection of appropriate camera settings is crucial for collecting clear, crisp video images.
 The most important camera settings to consider include:

 • Frame rate: fast movements require high frame rates.
+Check out this blog post for discussion and recommendations.

 If you are collecting high-speed movements, you may need to consider introducing additional light into your capture volume in order to capture videos that are adequately bright.
 In general, faster movements require higher frame rates, faster shutter speeds / shorter exposures, and more light.